Error996/bdvl/README.md

 <i>bedevil is designed to be more robust, faster and efficient than vlany.</i>

 ## Aim of bedevil
 Ultimately my core aim is to tidy up the project, fix outstanding issues and organise previous chaos into a more manageable system.
-This makes it heaps easier on me when it comes to managing the rootkit.
-I also made an effort to minimalise the amount of dependencies required to install the kit on a machine.
+This hopefully makes it heaps easier on (not just) me when it comes to managing the rootkit's different functionalities.
+I've also made an effort to optionally minimalise the amount of dependencies required to install the kit on a machine.

 </hr>